 9. Come Follow Me – Footsteps Maze

 Use this cute themed maze printable in 1-page or 4-page size to teach about staying on the correct path following Jesus!
-Grab the Come Follow Me Footsteps Maze over here and use the fun singing time ideas to incorporate it into your lesson plan for teaching this song!
+Grab the Come Follow Me Footsteps Maze over here and use the fun singing time activities to incorporate it into your lesson plan for teaching this song!

 10. Come, Follow Me – Use a Sing-Along Video

 This Come Follow Me Sing Along video adds the lyrics to all 4 verses with pictures and an easy way for the kids to sing right along with the music.
 I really like using a sing-along video to introduce the song!

 Use these cute footprints to hide the lyrics with one song phrase under the each of the kids chairs and then have the kids put the lyrics in order as they follow behind a picture of Jesus Christ!
 Head over to Camille’s Primary Ideas to see this singing time activity.
 So fun to see what another Primary Music Leader comes up with for teaching this song to the Primary children!